A Digital Nomad’s Guide to Berlin

 Berlin has no shortage of coworking spaces.
 Conveniently, you can often buy day passes or monthly passes which will suit digital nomads staying for a shorter period of time.

-The most famous coworking space is Betahaus in Kreuzberg.
+The most famous coworking space in Berlin is Betahaus in Kreuzberg.
 It combines a great cafe on the ground floor with hackerspaces and a coworking space on the upper floors.
 I’d recommend just working out of the ground-floor cafe, as you’ll meet more people there.

 The Factory up in Prenzlauer Berg is a Google-backed startup space and innovation community that has over 800 people working out it, including companies such as Uber, Twitter, and SoundCloud.